-Many of the titles on my list are ones I had even in my elementary classroom so I know these books have longevity and staying power (aka they were worth buying).
+I’m not surprised: Many of the titles on my list are ones I had even in my elementary classroom.
+I know these books have mass appeal and longevity.

-What are the best Halloween books for toddlers and preschoolers?
+The Reveal: my list of the best Halloween books for toddlers and preschoolers

 The Hallo-Wiener by Dav Pilkey